 Instead choose options which include low to moderate GI, that is foods that have more complex carbohydrates and does not ‘spike’ your sugar levels and keeps your insulin steady.
 Some examples include: grapefruits, mangoes, oranges, paw-paws, peaches, pumpkin, capsicum and tomatoes.

+A good teacher is hard to find but finding a good student is even harder.
+Plan the work – to work the plan.
 Photo: discussing fine points of one of my programs with retired legend of rugby – Phil Waugh.

 Eating in a way that does not encourage fluctuations in sugar and insulin levels is critical to body transformation and weight management.
 Like I have mentioned before, the key to body transformation is hormonal management – specifically, insulin management.